dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/graphics-rendering-registry-settings.md

 |------------------|----------------|
 |`HKEY_CURRENT_USER\SOFTWARE\Microsoft\Avalon.Graphics\RequiredVideoDriverDate`|String|

  In November, 2004, Microsoft released a new version of the driver testing guidelines; the drivers written after this date offer better stability.
-By default, [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] will use the hardware acceleration pipeline for these drivers and will fall back to software rendering for XPDM drivers published before this date.
+By default, WPF will use the hardware acceleration pipeline for these drivers and will fall back to software rendering for XPDM drivers published before this date.

  The **required video driver date setting** enables you to specify an alternate minimum date for XPDM drivers.
-You should only specify a date earlier than November, 2004 if you are confident that your video driver is stable enough to support [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
+You should only specify a date earlier than November, 2004 if you are confident that your video driver is stable enough to support WPF.

  The required video driver setting takes a string of the following format: